NahyeMoon/Tech_Layoff/Customer Call List/Data Cleaning.md

 <br />

-I converted the datatype of Phone_Number to string and formatted to xxx-xxx-xxxx.
+The datatype of Phone_Number was converted to string and formatted to xxx-xxx-xxxx.

 ```python
 # convert all entries to str